ThugsFinance/cloiinkcoin.com/src/content/developers/docs/networks/index.md

 ---
 title: Networks
-description: An overview of Ethereum's networks and where to get testnet ether (ETH) for testing your application.
+description: An overview of Cloiinkcoin's networks and where to get testnet Cloiink (CLK) for testing your application.
 lang: en
 sidebar: true
 ---

-Since Ethereum is a protocol, this means there can be multiple independent "networks" conforming to this protocol that do not interact with each other.
+Since Cloiinkcoin is a protocol, this means there can be multiple independent "networks" conforming to this protocol that do not interact with each other.

-Networks are different Ethereum environments you can access for development, testing, or production use cases.
-Your Ethereum account will work across the different networks but your account balance and transaction history wont carry over from the main Ethereum network.
-For testing purposes, it's useful to know which networks are available and how to get testnet ETH so you can play around with it.
+Networks are different Cloiinkcoin environments you can access for development, testing, or production use cases.
+Your Cloiinkcoin account will work across the different networks but your account balance and transaction history wont carry over from the main Cloiinkcoin network.
+For testing purposes, it's useful to know which networks are available and how to get testnet CLK so you can play around with it.

 ## Prerequisites {#prerequisites}

-You should understand the basics of Ethereum before reading up on the different networks as the test networks will give you a cheap, safe version of Ethereum to play around with.
-Try our [introduction to Ethereum](/developers/docs/intro-to-ethereum/).
+You should understand the basics of Cloiinkcoin before reading up on the different networks as the test networks will give you a cheap, safe version of Cloiinkcoin to play around with.
+Try our [introduction to Cloiinkcoin](/developers/docs/intro-to-cloiinkcoin/).

 ## Public networks {#public-networks}